semgrep/semgrep-docs/docs/semgrep-ci.md

 Is your CI provider missing?
 Let us know by [filing an issue here](https://github.com/returntocorp/semgrep/issues/new?assignees=&labels=&template=feature_request.md&title=).

+## Results
+[TODO]

+### Job output
+[TODO]

+### Integrations
+[TODO]

+## Configuration

+### Rules and rulesets

-## Selecting rules and rulesets
+#### Registry rules and rulesets

 Semgrep CI lets you scan code with rules and rulesets published through the [Semgrep Registry](https://semgrep.dev/explore), individual users’ saved rules (snippets), or a combination of both.
-Each has an associated configuration indicator, for example:

-- Rulesets use indicators like `p/security-audit` ([a popular auditing ruleset](https://semgrep.dev/p/r2c-security-audit))
-- Individual rules use indicators like `r/javascript.lang.security.spawn-git-clone.spawn-git-clone` ([a rule to prevent remote `whoami` execution](https://semgrep.dev/r/javascript.lang.security.spawn-git-clone))
-- User snippets saved from the [Semgrep Playground](https://semgrep.dev/editor) use indicators like `s/xYz` or `s/john:named-rule`

-See the sections below to learn how to specify rules and rulesets in different CI environments.
-If no rule configuration is found, Semgrep CI will look for rules specified by configs in the `.semgrep.yml` file in your repository, or load all rules from the `.semgrep/` directory in your repository.
-If none of these provide a configuration, Semgrep CI will exit with a failing status code.

-### Specifying rule configuration in GitHub Actions
+Use any of these by adding the ruleset’s or rule’s identifier to your CI workflow file.
+Identifiers look like `p/security-audit` or `r/javascript.lang.security.spawn-git-clone.spawn-git-clone`.

-In your repository’s `.github/workflows/semgrep.yml` file, use the `config:` key inside `with:` to specify a rule configuration in the job that runs Semgrep CI in your workflow.
+In GitHub Actions, In your repository’s `.github/workflows/semgrep.yml` file, use the `config:` key inside `with:` to specify a rule configuration in the job that runs Semgrep CI in your workflow.
 You may specify multiple configurations, each on its own `config:` line inside `with:`.
 See this [example GitHub Actions workflow configuration](sample-ci-configs.md#github-actions).

-### Specifying rule configuration in GitLab CI/CD

-In your repository’s `.gitlab-ci.yml` file, specify rule configurations indented within the variable `INPUT_CONFIG` inside the job that runs Semgrep CI in your pipeline.
+In GitLab CI/CD, your repository’s `.gitlab-ci.yml` file, specify rule configurations indented within the variable `INPUT_CONFIG` inside the job that runs Semgrep CI in your pipeline.
 You may specify multiple configurations, each on its own indented line within `INPUT_CONFIG`.
 See this [example GitLab CI/CD configuration](sample-ci-configs.md#gitlab-ci).

-## Scanning only newly introduced issues
+#### Custom rules

+See the sections below to learn how to specify rules and rulesets in different CI environments.
+If no rule configuration is found, Semgrep CI will look for rules specified by configs in the `.semgrep.yml` file in your repository, or load all rules from the `.semgrep/` directory in your repository.
+If none of these provide a configuration, Semgrep CI will exit with a failing status code.

+### Merge / pull request and branch behavior
-Semgrep CI can scan only for issues introduced by a branch at pull request or merge request time. [insert diff-based scanning things here].

-To use this behavior in GitHub Actions, trigger the Semgrep workflow on a pull request event by adding the following to the Semgrep workflow file:
+In GitHub Actions, to scan only for issues introduced by a branch at pull request time, trigger the Semgrep workflow on a pull request event by adding the following to the Semgrep workflow file:

 ```yaml
 on: pull_request